 But they are compounded in my own flesh and spirit,

-and I take them in full measure toward whatever lives ahead.
+and I take them in full measure toward whatever lies ahead.

-Reading these just after his death, I reflected that perhaps his beautiful days have also been in some way compounded into our flesh and spirit, to be taken by us to many lives ahead.
+Reading these just after his death, I reflected that perhaps his beautiful days have also been in some way compounded into our flesh and spirit, to be taken by us to whatever lies ahead.

 The way I understand it, this “taking…toward” is not just about creating nice memories, and storing them to bring out on bad days.
 That might be helpful, but only goes so far.
 It could, in fact, be harmful.
 We might store up bitter regret along with those memories, or live in the memories instead of our life as it is.
 As I see it, our “beautiful days” are not just our pleasant and easy ones.
 Our experiences are “compounded” into our brains, our muscle tissue, our posture, whether we want them to be or not.
 Our hard and painful experiences become embodied, as well as our joyous and pleasant ones.
 But by facing directly into our experiences, by really being present to them, we create something well worth “taking…toward.”
 By thoroughly burning them up with our presence and attention, we don’t store up toxic left-overs in the form of ignored or rejected or embittering bits.